redblue9771/redblue/README.md

 💷 Some website content is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-👉 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+👉 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details